hemisemidemipresent/btd6-modding-tutorial/README.md

 ### Caching Steam ID ...
 [API loaded no]

-It is currently unknown what causes this issue.
-Try these things:
+Update your melonloader version to 0.3.0.
+If that doesn't work try these things:
 - try restarting steam
 - try running BTD6 as administrator
 - try turning off the firewall and antivirus